liberland/docs/blockchain/staking/run_a_validator.md

 Monitor logs of your node.

-While syncing, you will see `Syncing` messages and lots of `maybe_release ran all the way` messages.
+While syncing, you will see `Syncing` messages.

-When synced, `maybe_release ran all the way` will mostly disappear and you will see mostly `Idle` and `Imported` messages.
+When synced, `Syncing` messages will stop printing and you will see mostly `Idle` and `Imported` messages.

 This process will take a few seconds for every day the blockchain has been running - so on old blockchains it may take hours.